GibsonGrid/Computer-Vision-in-Science/chapters/numismatics/README.md

 python main.py --batch_size 4 --epochs 30 --freeze True -cnn False
 ```

-### For processing coin images in a slab, the pretrained weight and a jupyter file are included.
+### For processing coin images in a slab, the pretrained weight and a jupyter file are included in Coin_Extraction folder.